-Ennis is the 12th largest town in Ireland with a population of 25,000 inhabitants.
-Ennis is an old town developed from a monastery, built by Franciscan friars, on an island in the River Fergus.
+Ennis is the 12th largest town in Ireland, with 25,000 inhabitants.
+Ennis is an old town developed from a monastery built by Franciscan friars on an island on the River Fergus.

-The name Ennis comes from the Gaelic word “inis” which means island.
+Ennis comes from the Gaelic word “inis”, which means island.
 The river is still a feature of the town which retains a medieval character with a small central square and lanes linking the narrow streets.
-There is a wildlife area with ducks and geese in the middle of the town, giving it a rural feel at its core.
+There is a wildlife area with ducks and geese in the middle of the town, giving it a rural feel.

 Ennis was a market town for most of its history, and it is still a great shopping town with lots of small boutiques offering something different from the chain stores.
 There are lots of little cafés, restaurants and pubs, giving the city an individual charm.